loganflecke/Finances/README.md

 Merchant enrichment relies on the **Trove API**.

-You must create a file named `trove.py` in the repository with the following contents:
+You must create a file named `trove.py` in the repository with the following contents ("api_key" is your API key):

 ```python
 TROVE_KEY = "api_key"
 ```

 To obtain an API key:
 1. Sign up at https://trove.headline.com/
-2. Download or copy your API key
+2. Copy your API key
 3. Paste it into trove.py as shown above
-4. This file is imported directly by the project and should not be committed to GitHub.
+4. This file is imported by the project and should not be committed to GitHub.

 ## Inputs

 ### 1. Financial Data Files
 - Raw transaction files (format depends on your financial institution)
 - File paths must be explicitly specified in the script
-- Each file is treated as a distinct input source and preserved as its own output sheet

 ### 2. Merchant Intelligence Cache
-- A **local lookup file** that maps raw merchant names to normalized merchant entities (companies)
+- A **local lookup file** that maps raw transaction descriptions to companies
 - Built incrementally as the script runs
-- Reduces API usage over time by avoiding repeat lookups

 ### 3. Category Mapping File
-- A **local category lookup file**
+- A **local category lookup file** (JSON where keys are categories and values are arrays of transaction substrings)
-- Maps merchants to **custom categories**
-- Categories drive downstream expense classification (fixed, variable, discretionary)
+- Categories drive expense classification (fixed, variable, discretionary)

 > Expense type definitions are applied *after* enrichment and category merging.